OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     > [!NOTE]
     > Keytips, also known as sequential key shortcuts, such as the Excel shortcut to choose a fill color **Alt+H, H**, are not supported in Office add-ins.

-1. Optionally, you can vary the key combination for Office on the web, Office on Windows, or Office on Mac with additional properties on the `"key"` property.
-The following is an example.
-The `"default"` combination is used on any platform that doesn't have it's own specified combination.
-(Note that on the Mac, you can use "COMMAND" and "OPTION".
-If your `"default"` contains "CTRL" or "ALT", it is *not* necessary to provide a `"mac"` combination, if the only difference from the `"default"` is the use of "COMMAND" and "OPTION" in place of "CTRL" and "ALT".
-Office makes this substitution automatically on the Mac.)

-    ```json
-        "shortcuts": [
-            {
-                "action": "SHOWTASKPANE",
-                "key": {
-                    "default": "CTRL+SHIFT+UP",
-                    "web": "CTRL+SHIFT+P",
-                    "win32": "CTRL+SHIFT+R",
-                    "mac": "COMMAND+OPTION+SHIFT+S"
-                }
-            }
-        ]
-    ```

 ## Create a mapping of actions to their functions